Dominus77/fm/README.md

 File Manager for [yii2-advanced-start](https://github.com/Dominus77/yii2-advanced-start)
 ---

-1. Copy to your project in the modules folder
+1. Copy to your project in the modules folder fm
 2. Connect the module in the standard way

 common/config/main.php